Home .:. Troup Cares, Inc.

 These are the citizens that fall through the cracks in not only our nation’s medical services but in many other areas as well.

-This group is comprised of the ones that the two founding doctors envisioned supporting.
-Those individuals who are the hard working members of our society that simply need a little support and help.
+This group is comprised of hard working members of our society that simply need a little support and help.

-In June of 2007, the Troup Cares Free Clinic saw its first patient, and we have not slowed down from that point in time.
+In June of 2007, the Troup Cares Free Clinic saw its first patient.

 Each of these entities is supported by the Troup Cares Network, Inc. which provides guidance, organization of both in-kind assistance and financial help.